tomasalmeida/kafka-boom-boom/README.md

 * DC-B: kafka-3, kafka-4, ZK-3

 We simulate a DC network split only on the inter-broker protocol level.
-Data is produced, but ISR is not updated.
+ISR is NEVER updated, all events are persisted and visible once the network is back (producer receives exception).